 We have indemnified our insurers against any loss they may incur in the event that holders of surety bonds, issued on our behalf, execute the bonds.
-As of December 31, 2019, there were \$42.6 million in bonds outstanding.
-The majority of these bonds, \$30.9 million relate to reclamation requirements issued by various government authorities.
+As of December 31, 2020, there were \$35.1 million in bonds outstanding.
+The majority of these bonds, \$31.1 million, relate to reclamation requirements issued by various government authorities.
 Reclamation bonds remain outstanding until the mining area is reclaimed and the authority issues a formal release.
 The remaining bonds relate to licenses, permits, and tax collections.

-NOTE R-PENSION AND POST-RETIREMENT BENEFITS
+NOTE Q-PENSION AND POST-RETIREMENT BENEFITS

-We maintain single-employer noncontributory defined benefit pension plans covering certain employees.
-There have been no new entrants to the U. S. Silica Company plan since May 2009 and to the EP Management Corporation plan since January 2007 for salaried participants and January 2010 for hourly participants when the plans were frozen to all new employees.
-The plans provide benefits based on each covered employee's years of qualifying service.
-Our funding policy is to contribute amounts within the range of the minimum required and maximum deductible contributions for the plans consistent with a goal of appropriate minimization of the unfunded projected benefit obligations.
-The pension plans use a benefit level per year of service for covered hourly employees and a final average pay method for covered salaried employees.
-The plans use the projected unit credit cost method to determine the actuarial valuation.
+We maintain a single-employer noncontributory defined benefit pension plan covering certain employees.
+The plan is frozen to all new employees.
+The plan provides benefits based on each covered employee's years of qualifying service.
+Our funding policy is to contribute amounts within the range of the minimum required and maximum deductible contributions for the plan consistent with a goal of appropriate minimization of the unfunded projected benefit obligations.
+The pension plan uses a benefit level per year of service for covered hourly employees and a final average pay method for covered salaried employees.
+The plan uses the projected unit credit cost method to determine the actuarial valuation.